Breach of Contract and Lawsuits

 A non-breaching party may cancel the contract and sue for restitution if the non-breaching party has given a benefit to the breaching party.
 "Restitution" as a contract remedy means that the non-breaching party is put back in the position it was in prior to the breach, while "cancellation" of the contract voids the contract and relieves all parties of any obligation under the agreement.

-If you have been named in a breach of contract lawsuit or believe another party has failed to honor its contractual obligations to your company, quite a bit may be at stake.
-Before deciding how to proceed, it is advisable to first consult with a small business attorney.
-Get a head start today with a free evaluation by an attorney near you.
+If you've been named in a breach of contract lawsuit or believe another party has failed to honor its contractual obligations to your company, quite a bit may be at stake.
+Before deciding on how to proceed, it's advisable to first consult with an experienced small business attorney near you to discuss your options.